Alchemy Code Lab

 In PersonFull Time40 Hours/week21 Weeks

-Start Date March 16, 2020 Cost $20,000 Class size 30 Location PortlandGreat tech careers start with strong trajectories.
-Alchemy's advanced software engineering training program launches grads toward exponential opportunity and salary growth, whether you've never looked at code or have already completed a bootcamp or online course prior.
-Graduates emerge as industry-ready software engineers after 6 months of rigorous, in-person training from Senior Development instruction.
+Start Date March 16, 2020 Cost $24,000 Class size 30 Location PortlandGreat tech careers start with strong trajectories.
+Alchemy's professional software development training program launches grads toward exponential opportunity and salary growth.
+Whether you've never looked at code or have already completed a bootcamp or online course prior, Alchemy graduates emerge as industry-ready software developers after 6 months of rigorous, in-person training from industry-experienced Senior Development instruction.

-Deposit 350 Tuition Plans Each of the three courses in the program are billed separately with tuition due 7 days prior to each starting class.
-Refund / Guarantee pro-rated per the State of Oregon's recommended refund schedule Scholarship Multiple available!
-Inquire with admissions
+Deposit 1200 FinancingSkills Fund Tuition Plans Please inquire email@example.com Refund / Guarantee pro-rated per the State of Oregon's recommended refund schedule Scholarship Multiple available!
+Kindly inquire with admissions.